Getting Started

 Lamdera#

-elm-pages Routes use the lamdera compiler, which is a superset of the Elm compiler with some extra functionality to automatically serialize Elm types to Bytes.
+elm-pages requires the Lamdera compiler.
+The Lamdera compiler is a superset of the Elm compiler with some extra functionality to automatically serialize Elm types to Bytes.
+This is used by the dev server, production builds, and scripts.

 Debugging Lamdera Errors#